Difference Between United States and Canadian Defamation Law

 June 2015 Update

 Andy Lehrer won his defamation claim against his original adversary, Tim Rourke.
 And according to the EasyDNS blog, the hosting company plans to move forward with a takedown against the offending website, now that there is a legitimate court ruling on the matter (which is all the company wanted in hand before complying with the takedown request).
-From EasyDNS’ Website:
+From EasyDNS’ Website: After some initial confusion as to whether there was actually anything for easyDNS to do (Rourke had already removed the pages that inspired the lawsuit), we have received adequate clarification and in keeping with our Terms of Service and our Settlement with Mr. Lerhrer we have proceeded with a takedown against the causepimps.ca website.

 To clarify, this blog post was not about Lehrer’s dealings with his original detractor.
 Instead, it dealt with Lehrer’s defamation claims against EasyDNS, the hosting company.
 Moreover, we used the case as a vehicle to illustrate a significant difference between Canadian online defamation law and U.S. online defamation law.